input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 If it's public, something like this is fine just to get clippy to shut up.
 But if it's at all unclear what's going on, try to use a more descriptive comment.

+If adding a dependency, add a comment explaining what the dependency does.

 ### Doctests

 Try to use doctests.